kvande/docker-img/compose/gitlab/Readme.md

         . 'gitlab nonsense', the directory must be manually created.
 Create and rerun command.

 2] When container has started
-    . open in Chrome 127.0.0.1:5123 (port 5123 from docker-compose-web, where port 5123 is mapped to 80 in container)
-        .. register user
-        .. create a new project ('gitlab visbility level' could be public for local testing purpose)

-3] Fix clone url
-    . the clone url for project created in 2] will be wrong, it looks something like this: git clone http://gitlabweb/abcdef/my-project.git
     .. docker container exec -it 'the container id' bash
     .. cd into: /etc/gitlab
-        .. nano gitlab.rb
     .. uncomment line # external_url 'GENERATED_EXTERNAL_URL', change to external_url 'http://127.0.0.1:5123'   (5123 have to     match the one set in docker-compose)
+    .. fix Git lfs (pretty far down).
+Uncomment gitlab_rails['lfs_enabled']
     .. while still in docker container, restart gitlab: gitlab-ctl reconfigure

-        .. refresh in Chrome (note, the page might be laggy, and not properly updating, give it a few minutes, and use ctrl-F5)
-            ... check clone url, should now have changed to 'git clone http://127.0.0.1:5123/abcdef/my-project.git'
+3] Create a project
+    . open in Chrome 127.0.0.1:5123 (port 5123 from docker-compose-web, where port 5123 is mapped to 5123 in container, from 2] above)
+        .. register user
+        .. create a new project ('gitlab visbility level' could be public for local testing purpose)

 4] Clone the repo